aligent/appbuilder-typescript-template/README.md

 # Aligent Typescript Template for Adobe AppBuilder

 This repository contains a ready-to-build application including two actions and a simple frontend.
-Frontend and action code is fully typed and bundled with sourcemaps using `ts-loader`.
+Frontend and action code is fully typed, actions are bundled with sourcemaps using `ts-loader` for step-through debugging.

 # Setup